happyxie/open-moac-pool/docs/STRATUM.md

 ## Submit Hashrate

-`eth_submitHashrate` is a nonsense method.
+`mc_submitHashrate` is a nonsense method.
 Pool ignores it and the reply is always:

 ```javascript
 { "id": 1, "jsonrpc": "2.0", "result": true }